pablogh89/portfolio/docs/getting-started.md

     ssh-keygen -t ed25519 -C your_email@example.com
     ```

+3. Hit the Enter key three times to accept the default values for

+    - SSH key location directory.
+    - Empty SSH security passcode.
+    - SSH security passcode confirmation.

-3. Open your user folder in one of the following ways:
+4. Open your user folder in one of the following ways:

     - Go to ``C:\Users\`` using your File Explorer and select your user folder (Windows).

+    !!! warning
-    > **Note**: Your Drive letter may be different from ``C``, adjust the path accordingly if necessary.
+        Your Drive letter may be different from ``C``, adjust the path accordingly if necessary.

     - Go to ``$HOME`` using your file explorer and select your user folder (Ubuntu).

-4. Open the ``.ssh`` folder
+5. Open the ``.ssh`` folder

+    !!! note
-    > *Note*: You might need to indicate your explorer to show hidden files and folders.
+        You might need to indicate your explorer to show hidden files and folders.

-5. Open the ``id_rsa.pub`` file using your preferred IDE or text editor.
+6. Open the ``id_rsa.pub`` file using your preferred IDE or text editor.

+    !!! note
-    > *Note*: Disregard the default software that Windows suggests to open the file by default.
+        Disregard the default software that Windows suggests to open the file by default.

-6. Copy the content of the file.
+7. Copy the content of the file.
-7. Go to [GitHub](https://github.com/) on your browser.
+8. Go to [GitHub](https://github.com/) on your browser.
-8. Click on your avatar on the top-right corner.
+9. Click on your avatar on the top-right corner.
-9. Select **Settings**.
+10. Select **Settings**.
 10. Click SSH and GPC keys on the left menu.
 11. Click New SSH key.
 12. Enter the following information: